lufia/go-pointer/README.md

 ## DESCRIPTION

-**go-pointer** provides functions returned pointer to basic types in Go such as  *Int*, *Uint32* and *String*.
-When your Go version is 1.18 or higher, it provides generic *New* function too.
+**go-pointer** provides functions that is returned pointer to basic types in Go such as *Int*, *Uint32* and *String*, and functions that returned a value referenced by the pointer, such as *IntValue* and *StringValue*.
+When your Go version is 1.18 or higher, it provides generic *New*, *Value* function too.

-Rarely, when you need a slice of pointer to any basic types, you can use **Slice**-suffixed functions corresponded to the type.
+Rarely, when you need a slice of pointer to any basic types, you can use *Slice*-suffixed functions corresponded to the type.

 ### EXAMPLE